helipilot50/user-event-example-aerospike/README.md

 The event data consists of:
  - Timestamp - standard Unix timestamp
  - Action - the action taken by the user
- - Campaign (or category) - the campaign related to the action and timestamp
+ - Campaign or category - the campaign or category related to the action and timestamp

 The data is a master detail relation ship where the user has the cardinality of 1 and the related events have the cardinality of 0 or more.